 The index contains an alphabetical list of all terms which refer to functions of the instrument.
-For example, it contains all parameter names and all IEC/IEEE bus commands.
-The associated help page can be opened by selecting an entry.
+For example, it contains all parameter names and all IEC/IEEE-bus commands.
+The associated help associated page can be opened page can be opened by selecting an entry.